microsoft/bing-commerce-sdk-for-java/README.md

 ### Samples

-Please take a look at the [sample](./samples/) for a quick example for how to use the sdk in order to manage your indexes, push data to your index catalog and perform search queries on your data.
+Please take a look at the [sample](./samples/) for a quick example for how to use the SDK in order to manage your indexes, push data to your index catalog and perform search queries on your data.

 ## Contributing